An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Mohawk Industries Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MHK stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Home Furnishings industry.
+We show how MHK stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Carpet and Rug Mills industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.